loanple/10KTextMiningAnalysis/README.md

  **Process**

  The process of the project goes as follows:
-  1. Data exploration
+  1. Data exploration (see DataExploration.R file)
-  2. Data cleaning
+  2. Data cleaning (see DataExploration.R file)
-  3. Text Mining
+  3. Text Mining (see PredictiveAnalytics.R file)
-  4. Predictive Analytics
+  4. Predictive Analytics (see PredictiveAnalytics.R file)
-  5. Results
+  5. Results (see PredictiveAnalytics.R file)